The Ninth Gate: Plot

 Dean Corso, a New York City rare book dealer, is hired by wealthy collector Boris Balkan.
 Balkan has acquired a copy of The Nine Gates of the Kingdom of Shadows, a book by 17th-century author Aristide de Torchia said to be able to summon the Devil.
 Torchia is alleged to have written the book in collaboration with the Devil, and only three copies survived when he and his works were burned for heresy.
-Balkan believes only one of the three is authentic and wants Corso to inspect the other two to determine which one.
-During his travels, Corso comes into contact with a mysterious woman ("The Girl") who appears to be following him.
+Balkan believes only one of the three is authentic.
+He hires Corso to travel to Europe to inspect the other two copies to determine which one it is.
+During his travels, Corso is shadowed by a mysterious woman, whom he nicknames "Green Eyes".

 Corso interviews Liana Telfer, the widow of Andrew Telfer who sold Balkan The Nine Gates shortly before killing himself.
 Telfer later seduces Corso, hoping he will sell the book to her.
-After they have sex, and he refuses to sell, she attacks him, and knocks him unconscious.
-The next day, Corso goes to a bookseller to whom he had entrusted the book and finds him hanged in his store like an engraving in The Nine Gates.
+After they have sex, and he refuses to sell, she gets angry, and she knocks him unconscious.
+The next day, Corso goes to a bookseller to whom he had entrusted the book and finds him hanged in his store, in a way depicted in one of the engravings in The Nine Gates.
 Corso retrieves the book and travels to Toledo, Spain, to speak to the Ceniza Brothers, book restorers who owned Balkan's copy before the Telfers.
 The two show him that, of the book's nine engravings, only six are signed "AT"; the other three are signed "LCF" for Lucifer.

-Corso travels to Sintra, Lisbon, Portugal, and meets with Victor Fargas who owns a copy of The Nine Gates.
+Corso travels to Sintra, Portugal, and meets with Victor Fargas, who owns a copy of The Nine Gates.
 Corso finds that three different engravings in his copy are signed "LCF", and the engravings signed this way have subtle differences from those signed "AT".
 Corso relays his findings to Balkan and Balkan orders him to acquire Fargas's copy.
-The next day the Girl takes Corso to see Fargas, who has been drowned; Corso retrieves Fargas's burnt copy from the fireplace and finds the three "LCF" engravings torn out.
+The next day, Green Eyes takes Corso to see Fargas, but they find that he has been drowned; Corso retrieves Fargas's burnt copy from the fireplace and finds that the three "LCF" engravings had been torn out.
 Corso goes to Paris, France, to investigate the third copy owned by Baroness Kessler.
 Wary of Corso and knowing he is employed by Balkan, she refuses him.
-Corso is attacked while walking outside only to be saved by The Girl, who exhibits seemingly supernatural powers.
+Corso is attacked while walking outside only to be saved by Green Eyes, who exhibits seemingly supernatural powers.
 Corso hides Balkan's book in his hotel room and tells Kessler about the "LCF" engravings, proposing that each copy has three that together make an authentic set of nine.
 Intrigued, Kessler allows Corso to look at her copy.
-Corso is attacked, and the Baroness is strangled to death and her library set on fire.
+Corso is attacked while studying it in her library, the Baroness is strangled to death and the library set on fire.
 Corso returns to his hotel and discovers Balkan's copy is missing, probably stolen by Liana.